DeepGraphLearning/Math80600A_2023W/project.md

 - Poster Representation: **April 12, 2023 (J1) / April 13, 2023 (J2)**.
 - Final Report Deadline: **April 26, 2023** (*Note: 3 points will be deducted for reports handed in late than the deadline*).

-*All the deadlines are in Eastern time (subject to the instruction files above if any difference).*
+*All the deadlines are in Eastern time and subject to the instruction files above if any difference.*